AmirJamshidiBandari/MIPS32_Summary/Optimization/OPTIMIZATION_SUMMARY_PUBLIC.md

 The divider was redesigned as a multicycle restoring divider.
 Instead of completing the full division in one cycle, it processes one bit per cycle for 32 cycles.

-The quotient is stored in lower 32-bit register, and the remainder is stored in higher 32-bit register.

 ### Result

 | Metric | Before | After |